sundial-protocol/sundial-web/README.md

 The news system automatically reads markdown files from the `content/news/` directory.

+These markdown files support syntax from [unified](https://unifiedjs.com/), specifically the [commonmark](https://commonmark.org/help/) markdown syntax and [rehype-raw](https://github.com/rehypejs/rehype-raw) for HTML rendering, which supports all standard HTML tags.

 ### 1. Create Markdown Content File

 Create a new markdown file in `content/news/` with a short slug describing the article.
 This determines the url you will see the article at.